developer-portal/content/tools/docker/compose.md

 ### Images

-We'll use fedora-based images from [fedora-dockerfiles](https://github.com/fedora-cloud/Fedora-Dockerfiles).
+We will use fedora-based images from [fedora-dockerfiles](https://github.com/fedora-cloud/Fedora-Dockerfiles).

 ```
 $ git clone https://github.com/fedora-cloud/Fedora-Dockerfiles.git
 ```

 Let's start with Django.
-Since we'll mount sources inside container, we won't use stock `Dockerfile` (you can check it, it's in `Fedora-Dockerfiles/Django/Dockerfile`).
+Since we will mount sources inside container, we will not use stock `Dockerfile` (you can check it, it is in `Fedora-Dockerfiles/Django/Dockerfile`).
 This is what we use:

 ```
 FROM fedora